Telmo Arcanjo

-Telmo Emanuel Gomes Arcanjo (born 21 June 2001) is a professional footballer who plays as a midfielder or winger for Vitória S.C.
+Telmo Emanuel Gomes Arcanjo (/pt/; born 21 June 2001) is a professional footballer who plays as a midfielder or winger for Vitória S.C.
 Born in Portugal, he plays for the Cape Verde national team.

 Club career

 Arcanjo made his professional debut with Tondela in a 3–2 Primeira Liga loss to Gil Vicente on 14 July 2020.

 On 16 June 2023, Vitória SC announced the free signing of Arcanjo on a four-year deal.
+On 10 January 2026, Arcanjo played in the Portuguese Taça da Liga final against Braga in which Vitória Guimarães won 2-1.

 International career

 Born in Portugal, Arcanjo is of Cape Verdean descent.
 He represented the Cape Verde U19s in a friendly 2–0 loss to the Portugal U19s on 30 January 2019.
 He was called up to the Cape Verde national team for a pair of friendlies in June 2021.
 He debuted with the Cape Verde national team in a friendly 2–0 loss to Senegal on 8 June 2021.

+On 18 May 2026, he was called up by Cape Verde's head coach Bubista for the 2026 FIFA World Cup.